Occupational Therapy Assistant

 “Occupation is the very life of life” — Harold Bell Wright

 Are you interested in a career that helps people live life to the fullest?
-If you want to help people regain control over their lives one step at a time, Allegany College of Maryland's Occupational Therapy Assistant program may be for you.
+If assisting people in regaining control of their lives and bodies one step at a time is something that sounds interesting to you, Allegany College of Maryland's Occupational Therapy Assistant program may be right up your alley.

 Occupational therapy (OT) focuses on a person's ability to participate in all chosen occupations; that is, all the things that an individual wants and needs to do everyday.
 Occupational therapy assistants (OTAs) -- under the direction of occupational therapists -- work with individuals whose ability to participate in occupations is impaired or limited due to injury, disease, aging, or developmental delays.

 Designed as a two-year career training program, our occupational therapy assistant program includes fieldwork in a variety of settings, both locally and abroad.
 As you work towards earning your Associate of Applied Science degree in Occupational Therapy Assistant, you'll also be required to join the American Occupational Therapy Association (AOTA) to gain access to their website for valuable learning resources, as well as discounts on textbooks and educational workshops.

 Joining the Student Occupational Therapy Assistant (SOTA) Club at Allegany College of Maryland is another way to expand your professional knowledge.
 As a member, you'll have the chance to volunteer for community events, fundraise for fieldtrips (including the annual AOTA Conference), and attend educational workshops.